A single copy of this article may be reprinted for personal, noncommercial use only.

 Tests and diagnosis

 Frontal lobe epilepsy can be difficult to diagnose because its symptoms may be mistaken for psychiatric problems or sleep disorders, such as night terrors.
-Your doctor may suggest the following tests.
+It has not been studied as much as some other types of epilepsy.
+It's possible that some seizure effects found in the frontal lobe may be the result of seizures that begin in other parts of the brain.

 Brain scans.
-Frontal lobe seizures can be caused by tumors, vascular malformations or traumatic injuries.
-Brain imaging, usually MRI, may reveal the abnormality.
+Frontal lobe seizures can be caused by tumors, abnormal blood vessels or injuries.
+Brain imaging, usually MRI, may reveal the source.

 MRI uses radio waves and a powerful magnetic field to produce very detailed images of soft tissues such as the brain.
 To undergo an MRI scan, you must lie on a narrow pallet that slides into a long tube.
 The test often takes about an hour to complete.
 Some people may feel claustrophobic inside MRI machines, although the test itself is painless.

 - Video EEG.
 Video EEG is usually performed during an overnight stay at a hospital's sleep clinic.
 Both a video camera and an EEG monitor run all night.
-Doctors can then match the physical manifestations of a seizure with what appears on the EEG at that time.
-But video EEGs are expensive and may not be available in your area.
+Doctors can then match what physically occurs when you have a seizure with what appears on the EEG at the same time.

 Treatments and drugs